AMWA-TV/is-11/docs/Behaviour - Client Side.md

 ### Changes which do not break Active Constraints

 Sender's changes which follow the Active Constraints do not effect the `active` property so NMOS Controller MUST track version of Inputs, the Source, the Flow and the Sender.
-If any of them has changed, NMOS Controller SHOULD `PATCH /staged` of all the Receivers with new `transport_file` (if it's used for the IS-05 connection) and immediate activation.
+If transport file of the Sender has changed, NMOS Controller SHOULD `PATCH /staged` of all the Receivers with new `transport_file` (if it's used for the IS-05 connection) and immediate activation.

 [IS-05]: https://specs.amwa.tv/is-05/